PeterKingori/PeterKingori/README.md

 I have been learning how to code for 3 years, initially starting with the basics of web development and now focusing more on Android development using Kotlin and Jetpack libraries including Jetpack compose.

 * 🚀  I'm currently working on [My Car Maintenance App](http://github.com/PeterKingori/My-Car-Maintenance)
-* 🧠  I'm learning Jetpack compose
+* 🧠  Currently learning Jetpack compose, iOS and Python.
 * ⚡  I love using JetBrains Academy to learn and their Kotlin basics track has been amazing and I've been learning a lot.

 ### Skills